 Plans to drill in ANWR have been a priority for Sen. Lisa Murkowski (R-Alaska), who leads the Senate Energy and Natural Resources Committee.
-She contends that the drilling will be boon to Alaska and the U.S., and that it will be done in a way that respects the environment.
+She says drilling will be boon to Alaska and the U.S., and that it will be done in a way that respects the environment.

 "If we move forward with development, we will do it right.
 We will take care of our wildlife, our lands and our people," she said during a hearing of the committee.

 Sen. Maria Cantwell (D-Wash.) who is against the drilling, argues that "it turns this coastal plane and wildlife refuge into an oil field."

 As Bloomberg pointed out in 2017, interest in drilling in ANWR may be not be particularly high given the costs involved in setting up operations in such a remote area.
 Still, provided decades-old projections are true, the lure of between 4.3 billion and 11.8 billion barrels of oil may be too much for energy companies to ignore.

 Editor's note: This file has been updated since it was published in November 2017.